inner-outer-space/de-zoomcamp-2024/2_workflow_orchestration/readme.md

 <br>

 ## LOAD DATA TO GCS
 In this module we will write data to Google Cloud Storage.
-Previously we wrote data to Postgres an OLTP database (structured row oriented vs column oriented).
+Previously we wrote data to Postgres, an OLTP database (structured row oriented vs column oriented).
 Now we are going to write data to Google Cloud Storage which is just a file system in the cloud.
 Often data is written to cloud storage destinations because it is relatively inexpensive and it can also accept semi structured data better than a relationsal database.

 From there, the workflow would typically include staging, cleaning, transforming, and writing to an analytical source or using a data lake solution.

-CREATE A NEW PIPELINE
+**CREATE A NEW PIPELINE** <br>
 We are going to create a piepline that reuses the blocks that we created in the earlier videos.
 - Create a new pipeline
 - Reuse the blocks we created before by dragging the files from the left hand file directory into the center area.